CrazyRedMachine/PopnForwarder/README.md

 - Compile with XP compatibility using your favorite method (I personally tested this with CLion/MinGW).

-- Retrieve `ezusb.dll` from any Pop'n Music data folder and place it in the same folder as the forwarder
+- Retrieve `ezusb.dll` and `libavs-win32.dll` from any Pop'n Music data folder and place it in the same folder as the forwarder

 - Launch the forwarder